Image from Bernd Helfert

 A personal assistant; either aioid (implant or remote) or a distinct sapient being (biont or vec, domestic or zar).
 Depending on the type and purpose, may function as secretary, data miner, bodyguard, servant, esoteric companion, etc.

-- Conversations - Text by AI Vin, M. Alan Kazlev, John B and Steve Bowers
+- Conversations and Jokes - Text by AI Vin, M. Alan Kazlev, John B and Steve Bowers

 Conversations, discussions, snippets of everyday life.